How

 Legal

-It usually takes about 3 days to do the title
+about 3 days to do the title transfer.
+I have

-why someone would buy a CJ750 without proper registration
+buy a CJ750 without proper registration when legal

-when legal ones are available, and from my inquiries
+ones are available, and from my inquiries with

-they pay more than double what most of us would
+pay more than double what most of us would normally

-normally pay for a legal one.
-If you own a Chang
+pay for a legal one.
+If you own a Chang Jiang

-Jiang 750 with plates from another city and use
+750 with plates from another city and use it in

 Someone can steal your Chang Jiang 750 and you